×

 In this scenario, the priests performed the service of the wave sheaf on the day after a Sabbath, but not on the day after the Sabbath.
 In other words, the Sabbath from which the offering was to follow was not during the Feast of Unleavened Bread.

 So what gives?
 Did Joshua have the priests perform the wave sheaf that year?
 The most clear and simple answer is that he did not!
 Though Joshua and the Hebrew people did kill and eat the Passover that year in accordance to the Torah, they did not offer the wave sheaf.
 How do we know?
-We know because if He did instruct the priest to offer the wave sheaf in the timing depicted in the Joshua 5 passage, He would have been violating the Torah – something I believe Joshua would not have done.
+There are a number of ways.

 Joshua 4:19 indicates that the Israelites crossed the Jordan on the 10th day of the first month.
 This is the day the Hebrews had been commanded to take a lamb for the Passover (Ex.
 12:3).
 Therefore, they had to cross the Jordan that day, set up camp, and then separate a lamb from the flock to use for the sacrifice.
 They also circumcised themselves that day.
 Therefore, it appears that Joshua and the Hebrews were trying to be very precise in their observance of Passover – trying to avoid the errors of their fathers.